Michael Ochiltree

 Michael Ochiltree [Ouchtre] (d.
 1445 x 1447) was a 15th-century Scottish prelate and administrator.
 A close associate of King James I of Scotland, from the late 1410s he rose in rank from canon to Dean of Dunblane and then Bishop of Dunblane.
-He was responsible for the coronation of King James II of Scotland, and he obtained a grant from the crown which allowed the comparatively small diocese of Dunblane to attain historically unprecedented viability.
+Ochiltree was responsible for the coronation of King James II of Scotland, and he obtained a grant from the crown which allowed the comparatively small diocese of Dunblane to attain historically unprecedented viability.

 Biography

 Early life

 He probably came from Ochiltree in East Ayrshire; according to one source, he was the son of a priest and an unmarried woman, though this is contradicted by another source that claims he was the son of a married man and an unmarried woman; he was however certainly regarded as illegitimate, and later had to gain a dispensation for his illegitimacy.
 As a young man, Ochiltree obtained a Bachelorate in Canon Law from the University of Paris.
 He became a canon of the diocese of Dunblane and held the vicarage of Strogeith by 1418.